Families

 Figure 10.
 Children not living with two parents

 Share of all children.
-Data source: OECD Family Database.
-The lines are loess curves.
+Data source: OECD Family Database, “SF1.2 Children in families.”
+Thick line: United States.
+“Asl” is Australia; “Aus” is Austria.
+The lines are linear regression lines.

-How can it be that America has such a large portion of its children living with just one parent when its out-of-wedlock birth rate is comparatively moderate?
-A key part of the answer is the shift in other countries from marriage to cohabitation, which increases the out-of-wedlock birth rate but doesn’t increase the share of kids in one-parent homes.
-Cohabitation has become more common in the United States, too, but American cohabitors are more likely to split up than their counterparts elsewhere.
+How can it be that America has a comparatively large portion of its children living without two parents when its out-of-wedlock birth rate is comparatively average?
+The main reason seems to be that the shift from marriage to cohabitation has played out differently in the United States.
+This shift increases the out-of-wedlock birth rate by definition; more children are born to unmarried parents.
+But if cohabiting parents are just as likely to stay together as married parents, the shift will have little or no impact on the share of kids who grow up in two-parent homes.
+That’s essentially what has happened in much of western Europe.
+In the US, however, cohabitors are more likely to split up.
 For example, a Swedish child born to cohabiting parents in the early 1990s had about a 60% chance that her parents would still be together fifteen years later.
 Her American counterpart had about a 20% chance.6

 THE CLASS DIVIDE

-The decline of marriage and of two-parent child rearing in America spans the socio-economic spectrum, but it is much less pronounced among those with a four-year college degree, as figures 11, 12, and 13 show.
+The decline of marriage and of two-parent child rearing in America spans the socioeconomic spectrum, but it is much more pronounced among those without a four-year college degree, as figures 11, 12, and 13 show.

 Figure 11.
 Nonmarriage by education